 During the second season of your life, you may feel:

-However, some feel distracted by these emotions and therefore become fatigued and spend an insufficient amount of time working toward achieving their goals and objectives.
+Some feel distracted by these emotions and therefore become fatigued and spend an insufficient amount of time working toward achieving their goals and objectives.
 However, there are some factors that help people transition through the summer season of life.

 Here are some actions you can take to get the most out of the summer season of your life: